 Notify a event for a given task to the Galaxy Server

-This scenario aim to assess:
+This scenario aims to assess:

 Ability for a given authenticated Galaxy user from his MDE Tool (Papyrus/Modelio) to notify the Galaxy Server of a task related event.

-When a Galaxy user launches its MDE Tool, he has to authenticate him-self on the Galaxy Server.
+When a Galaxy user launches its MDE Tool, he has to authenticate himself on the Galaxy Server.
 After a successful authentication, the Process Enactment Client inside the MDE Tool will permit the user to notify the Galaxy Server for any current local active task.

-Functional validation scenarios (IRIT)INITIALISE PAR BC
+validation scenarios related to editing process models

-Introduction

-In this section, we describe functional validation scenarios corresponding to uses cases described in the Galaxy deliverable D4.1 Architecture Specification – section 4.1 6 Process Modeling and Enactment – subsection 4.1.6.3 Use Case Description.
+In this section, we describe validation scenarios corresponding to a subset of the uses cases described in the Galaxy deliverable D4.1 Architecture Specification, section 4.1 6 Process Modeling and Enactment.
+The subset of selected D4.1 uses cases is related only to editing process models, not to enactment.
 As the PM Tool is mainly a Process Editor, we call it “Process Modeling Editor (PME)” in the following of this section.
-It is an operational prototype that implements a subset of D4.1’ uses cases.

-Process models produced by PME are conform to the CM_SPEM meta-model.
+Process models produced by PME conform to the CM_SPEM meta-model.
 We describe below scenarios which correspond to PME prototype.

-Scenario related to Generic process models
+Scenario related to editing Generic process models

 “Generic Development Process Model (GPM)” means the description of the know-how of development within an organization independently from particular projects.